Land reforms by country: Reform

+After reform

+As of 2023 the average price per hectare was 40000 hryvnias (apprixamately 1060 USD).

 United Kingdom

 Advocates of land reform in Britain have included the 17th-century Diggers, John Stuart Mill, Alfred Russel Wallace, and Jesse Collings.
 Currently the Labour Land Campaign promotes the case for a land value tax, one of the results of which would be some land reform.
 The Green Party of England and Wales and the Scottish Green Party support land value tax.
 Currently aristocrats still own a third of England and Wales.